Image

 A key ingredient for a smooth gaming experience is the refresh rate of the display.
 While high-refresh-rate screens were a thing of gaming PCs, the trend has slowly crossed over to mobile phones.
 From 90Hz, the flagships of the industry have moved to 120Hz these days.
 You got handsets like iPhone 14 series, S23 series, …

-ImageBest 4G phones under Rs 15,000 to buy in India in 2022 (July 2022)
+ImageBest 4G phones under Rs 15,000 to buy in India in 2023 (November 2023)

-Looking for the best4G phone under Rs.
+Looking for the best phone under Rs.
 15,000 and don’t know which one to buy?
 Well, you don’t have to feel bad.
 With a new phone launching every week, the smartphone market is flooded with options.
 Besides, marketing jargon such as quad cameras, perfect selfies, this chipset or that chipset, etc, end up creating chaos …

 Discuss